hanamichi77777/WebDriverBiDi-via-VBA-test/README.md

 〇 Wait until the dynamic page has finished loading

+〇 Get status code even when logged in

 Right side of button

 〇  On a web page where an asynchronous event occurs when characters in the TextBox is enterd, wait until the event completes.